 Possible Punishment for Federal Racketeering (RICO) Racketeering/Illegally Conducting an Enterprise

 In 1987, the United States Sentencing Commission presented its Sentencing Guidelines.
 One of the goals of the Sentencing Commission was to bring about tougher sentencing for “White Collar crimes”.
 Even the most minor White Collar felonies would draw incarceration under the guidelines.
 Until 2005, these guidelines were mandatory, then the U.S. Supreme Court’s decision in U.S. v.
 Booker changed the rules and held that the sentencing guidelines are now advisory in nature (in other words, the judge has much more discretion).

 A defendant with no prior significant record who was assigned the minimum level (nineteen) would receive a sentence of thirty (30) to thirty seven (37) months in prison.
 This is the minimum.
 However, the guidelines also provide for a number of adjustments that can either increase or decrease an offense level.
 This means that a judge can tailor a particular sentence to a defendant based on the factors set forth in 18 U.S.C. §3553(a).

 For an Arizona Federal Racketeering (RICO)/Illegally Conducting an Enterprise attorney to be successful with reducing a sentence, it is important to know the judge and his particular sentencing philosophy.
 It is also necessary to review the probation officer’s Presentencing Report and any Sentencing Memorandums submitted by the prosecutor.
-At the Law Offices of David Michael Cantor, we often bring in an outside Mitigation Specialist who prepares his own mitigation report.
+At DM Cantor, we often bring in an outside Mitigation Specialist who prepares his own mitigation report.
 We sometimes use a private investigator to research any questionable information contained in the Presentence Report writer’s file or the prosecutor’s Sentencing Memorandum.
 Since the advent of Booker, the court is obligated to consider the individual circumstances of each particular case and then render a sentence “sufficient, but not greater than necessary” for an individual defendant, both in light of the sentencing guidelines and the factors set forth in 18 U.S.C. §3553(a).